samyvic/server-status/README.md

 # XOrithm Server Status | Web Application

-A a web-based server status dashboard that displays the real-time status of multiple servers, along with authentication for authorized access.
+A web-based server status dashboard that displays the real-time status of multiple servers, along with authentication for authorized access.

 ## Live Preview
 The application is deployed on vercel platform, you can check out  [Live Preview](https://server-status-five.vercel.app)